Script of the Bridge: Reception

 Upon its release, Sounds wrote in their review: it is a "powerful and rich album whose strength is an intense muscular beat".

 In his retrospective review, Ned Raggett of AllMusic praised the album, writing, "Script remains a high-water mark of what can generally be called post-punk music; an hour's worth of one amazing song after another", calling it "practically a greatest-hits record on its own".
 Chris Jenkins, in the book The Rough Guide to Rock, called the album "such an impressive record that The Chameleons would struggle to emulate it".

 Trouser Press was slightly less favourable, writing that it "isn't a great album", but "has very appealing moments".

 Legacy

 Andrew Welsh of Daily Record wrote that "echoes of the Chameleons' distinctive sound can still be heard today in bands as diverse as the Killers (but without the penchant for angst), Editors and even Pigeon Detectives."
+Neige, the leader of the French black metal band Alcest, said about the album, "the two guitars were very melodic and catchy, and most of the time playing different parts that work together harmoniously.
+You can hear the huge influence they had on bands like Interpol or Editors".
+Sweet Trip vocalist Valerie Cooper named the album as an inspiration for "[h]ow to appeal to your serene forlorn side you know you love to feel the loneliness."

+"Up the Down Escalator" was featured in the 2024 film Lisa Frankenstein because it was a song that director Zelda Williams "always really liked".